 Figure 1-8.
 Zodiacal Man (1486) Dorey, The Nummo, Elemental Expressions Ltd. 2013 p.
 231

 In mediaeval times, the naked male, known as the Zodiacal Man, Figure 1-8, was often seen to be Christ.
 Each of the twelve signs of the zodiac was linked with a particular part of the human body and sometimes with an inner organ or function.
 Gettings p.
-22 These associated body parts relate to the Dogon's understanding that the Nummo's body parts, in the form of the red giant Po Pilu, created the stars in the galaxy.
+22 These associated body parts relate to the Dogon's understanding that the Nummo's body parts, in the form of the red giant Po Pilu, which created the stars in the galaxy.
 The Dogon identified different stars with particular body parts.
-For instance, Orion's Belt was labeled the liver.
-The Pleiades were identified with the kidneys and Orion's Sword with the spleen.
+For instance, Orion's Belt was the liver.
+The Pleiades were identified with the kidneys and Orion's Sword, with the spleen.
+The skull was Jupiter.
 The red giant Emme ya was identified with the heart.Griaule and Dieterlen. p.
-348
+348 In the Dogon religion, the number 12 was associated with males (Fox, Jackal or Ogo) and mortality, and the number 10 with females (Nummo) and immortality.
+The two numbers add up to 22, the number of the constellations created by the Female Po Pilu.
+The zodiac is composed of the 12 constellations that lie along the yearly path of the sun across the sky, associating the path with the human world and mortality.

 Figure 1-9.
 Universal Man Dorey, The Rose p.
 13

-Another Christian association with the red giant stars, the Female Po Pilu and Emme ya, is found in this early 13th century copy of the illumination "Universal Man" from Hildegard's Liber Divinorum Operum, I.2.
+Another Christian association with the red giant stars, the Female Po Pilu, the Nummo Titiyayne and Emme ya, is found in this early 13th century copy of the illumination "Universal Man" from Hildegard's Liber Divinorum Operum, I.2.
 Lucca, MS 1942, Figure 1-9.
 Saint Hildegard of Bingen, (1098-1179) has been "recognized as a saint by branches of the Roman Catholic Church for centuries.
 On 7 October 2012, Pope Benedict XVI named her a Doctor of the Church." http://en.wikipedia.org/wiki/Hildegard_of_Bingen Hildegard was a "German writer, composer, philosopher, Christian mystic, Benedictine abbess, visionary, and polymath" who was elected magistra by her fellow nuns in 1136.
 She founded the monasteries of Rupertsberg in 1150 and Eibingen in 1165. http://en.wikipedia.org/wiki/Hildegard_of_Bingen Notice the shape of the illumination, which is in the form of a red giant star.
 There are three male heads, which signify that each sun is responsible for the creation of the next sun.
+My research suggests that this is modeled on the Dogon concept of Lébé and the Female Po Pilu found inside the Red Giant star the Nummo Titiyayne, and then the remains of the Nummo Titiyayne eventually found inside the Red Giant Emme ya.
 In other words, each man is found in the preceding man.
-My research suggests that this is modeled on the Dogon concept of Lébé found inside the red giant star Emme ya, Figure 1-4.
 The red giant star Emme ya symbolized the Mistress of Speech, who was depicted as a catfish.
 The key figures of the Dogon religion appear on this illustration of the Universal Man just inside the red sun above the head and below the feet of the man in the middle.
 On Figure 1-9 bottom, you can see a catfish (left), which was a symbol of the Nummo and the Mistress of Speech, a dog (middle), which represented the Jackal and Ogo, and an antelope or deer (right), another symbol of the Nummo and Eight Nummo Ancestors.
 A man with a lion or lynx face appears top middle, which would symbolize Lébé in the Dogon religion.
 To the lion's left is another catfish and to his right a deer or antelope.
 Another dog appears to the left middle and a few other animals appear on the sides but they are difficult to identify, possible more dogs or goats.
 The barbs of the catfish are especially evident on the upper left image.

 Figure 1-10.
 Egyptian goddess Nut https://en.wikipedia.org/wiki/File: Goddess_nut.jpg